RamanShuliak/QuickbooksConnector/README.md

 This project provides a connector for integrating with QuickBooks, including a REST API to interact with QuickBooks data.
 Below are the instructions to set up, build, and run the project locally.

-### Key Sections Breakdown:

-1. **Prerequisites** - Lists the required software and how to verify installation.
-2. **Setup Instructions** - Step-by-step guide on how to clone, build, and run the project.
-3. **Accessing Swagger** - Instructions for accessing the Swagger UI after the project is running.
-4. **Troubleshooting** - Guidance for handling common issues.

 ## Prerequisites

 Before running the application, make sure the following software is installed on your local machine: